cgraamans/eurobot/README.md

 ```

 Must be in posession of:
-- MySQL installed with the database imported from `./sql/init.sql`
+- MySQL or MariaDB installed with the database imported from `./sql/init.sql`
 - Google calendar json export
 - Reddit API keys
 - Twitter API keys
 - Mastodon token
 - Telegram token
+- Bluesky token

 ### Build
 ```bash
 npm run build
 ```

-Note: can run on a raspberry pi but can't be built on on
+Note: can run on a Raspberry Pi but can't be built on one, lol.

 ### Watch
 ```bash